northloopforensics/Timely/README.md

 "python3 timely.py timestamp-to-be-converted"

-Use "-x" or "--hex" to convert a timestamp in hex-based strings.
+Use "-x" or "--Hex" to convert a timestamp in hex-based strings.

-For example "python3 timely.py hex-timestamp-to-be-converted --hex".
+For example "python3 timely.py hex-timestamp-to-be-converted -x".